torproject/tor/doc/HACKING/ReleasingTor.md

-1. If it's a stable release, bump the version number in the `maint-x.y.z` branch to "newversion-dev", and do a `merge -s ours` merge to avoid taking that change into master.
+1. If it's a stable release, bump the version number in the `maint-x.y.z` branch to "newversion-dev", and do a `merge -s ours` merge to avoid taking that change into main.

 2. If there is a new `maint-x.y.z` branch, create a Travis CI cron job that builds the release every week.
 (It's ok to skip the weekly build if the branch was updated in the last 24 hours.)

-3. Forward-port the ChangeLog (and ReleaseNotes if appropriate) to the master branch.
+3. Forward-port the ChangeLog (and ReleaseNotes if appropriate) to the main branch.

 4. Keep an eye on the blog post, to moderate comments and answer questions.